iwebexpert/screen-size-overlay/README.md

 ### Example with React.js

-To use the ScreenSizeOverlay component in a React project:
+A simple approach to adding `ScreenSizeOverlay` in a React application:

 ```tsx
 import React from 'react'